Incorporating ESG initiatives from the ground up – A game-changer for startups

 Incorporating ESG principles from the get-go is a game-changer for startups and a catalyst for growth, here’s why

-- Morningstar data showed “global assets in sustainable funds hit £930bn in the third quarter of 2020, a record high.”1 , while total capital invested in purpose-driven tech companies reached around $6B in 2020 (compared to $1.9B in 2016)2.
+- Morningstar data showed “global assets in sustainable funds hit $3.9 trillion in the third quarter of 2021, a record high.”1 , while total capital invested in purpose-driven tech companies reached around $34 in the last five years (17% of total funding)2.

 - We live in a world where people are more conscious of their buying power, where they are spending their money and where they want to invest.
 Morgan Stanley survey found that “86% of millennials are interested in sustainable investing, pursuing investments that more closely reflect the values they hold.”3